NhatNguyen1502/java-database-capstone/user_stories.md

 _As a patient, I want to view a list of all my upcoming and past appointments, so that I can keep track of my medical consultations._

 **Acceptance Criteria:**
-1. Appointments are displayed in chronological order
+1. Appointments are displayed in chronological order (ORDER BY appointment_date, appointment_time)
-2. Upcoming appointments are shown separately from past appointments
-3. Each appointment shows: date, time, doctor name, specialization, status
+2. Each appointment shows: appointment_date, appointment_time, doctor name, status
-4. Patient can filter appointments by status (upcoming, completed, cancelled)
+3. Patient can filter by status (scheduled, confirmed, completed, cancelled, no_show)
-5. Calendar view option shows appointments on a monthly calendar
-6. Patient can access appointment details by clicking on any appointment
+4. Shows appointment_reason, patient_notes, and consultation_notes (if completed)
+5. Query filters by patient_id

 **Priority:** High

-**Story Points:** 5
+**Story Points:** 3

-**Notes:**
-- Add export functionality to download appointment history
-- Show appointment status indicators (confirmed, pending, completed)

 ---